nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a contact by giving name and some contact information
+1. User requests to add a contact by giving name and some contact information.
-2. ConnectUS adds a new contact with given information
+2. ConnectUS adds a new contact with given information.
-3. Confirmation message is displayed
+3. Confirmation message is displayed.
-4. The new contact is visible in the contacts list
+4. The new contact is visible in the contacts list.

-5. Use case ends
+   Use case ends.

 **Extensions**

 * 1a.
-There is an error in the given information
+There is an error in the given information.
     * 1a1.
-Error is displayed
+ConnectUS shows an error message.

-    * 1s2.
-Use case ends
+  Use case ends.

 * 4a.
-User requests to add more information to the contact
+User requests to add more information to the contact.
   * 4a1.
-ConnectUS adds the given information to the contact
+ConnectUS adds the given information to the contact.

-**Use case: Delete a person**
+**Use case: Delete a contact**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. ConnectUS shows a list of persons.
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. ConnectUS deletes the person.

     Use case ends.